 Septoplasty is surgery to repair or straighten your nasal septum.
 The nasal septum is the cartilage and bone that forms a wall to separate your nostrils.
-Septoplasty may relieve symptoms such as dry mouth and trouble breathing or sleeping.
-Septoplasty is most commonly done in adults, but may also be done in children.
+Septoplasty may relieve symptoms such as trouble breathing, dry mouth, or frequent nasal congestion.
+Septoplasty is most commonly done in adults but may also be done in children.

 Seek care immediately if:

 - Clear fluid comes out of your nose when you bend your head forward.

 - Your heart is beating fast or has an irregular rhythm.

 - Your nose or the roof of your mouth is pale or starting to turn black.

 - You have severe pain.

 - You have red streaks on the skin around your nose.